ghik/kubernetes-the-harder-way/docs/01_Learning_How_to_Run_VMs_with_QEMU.md

 ### UEFI

 In order to start an operating system, we are first going to need something to boot it up, i.e. a BIOS or UEFI, on an emulated, read-only flash drive.
 QEMU uses BIOS by default.
-However, it is obsolete and won't work on an Apple Silicon CPU.
-We'll need to plug in an UEFI flash drive instead.
+However, since BIOS is largely obsolete, we'll UEFI flash drive instead.

 QEMU comes with bundled, open source impelementation of UEFI firmware called OVMF (Open Virtual Machine Firmware), which is a port of proprietary Intel UEFI implementation (TianoCore).
-If you installed QEMU with Homebrew, you should be able to find it in this location:
+You should be able to find it in this location:

 ```
-/opt/homebrew/share/qemu/edk2-aarch64-code.fd
+/usr/share/qemu/OVMF.fd
 ```

 The simplest QEMU option to mount OVMF file as a BIOS/UEFI is:

 ```
--bios /opt/homebrew/share/qemu/edk2-aarch64-code.fd
+-bios /usr/share/qemu/OVMF.fd
 ```

 However, we can be a little more explicit:

 ```
--drive if=pflash,readonly=on,format=raw,file=/opt/homebrew/share/qemu/edk2-aarch64-code.fd
+-drive if=pflash,readonly=on,format=raw,file=/usr/share/qemu/OVMF.fd
 ```

 This is a common situation in QEMU - we can use very raw and detailed options and wire every device manually,